Serena, Djokovic top seeds for U.S. Open

 It would also be the American's seventh U.S. Open singles crown, breaking her tie atop the all-time list with Chris Evert, and move her into a tie for second on the career grand slam singles list with Graf at 22, two behind Court.

-The singles draws for the 2015 U.S. Open will be made at the National Tennis Center on Thursday.
+The singles draws for the 2015 U.S. Open will be made at the National Tennis Centre on Thursday.

 (Reporting by Larry Fine in Edison, New Jersey; Editing by Mark Lamport-Stokes)